mattaw/klipper/docs/Measuring_Resonances.md

 | SCL | 28 | SCL | A5 |

 The Arduino Nano does not include any pull-up resistors nor a 3.3V power pin.
-Some MPU accelerometer modules include pull-ups and a 5V to 3.3V regulator, but often the pull-ups are too large at 10K and must be changed or supplemented by smaller resistors to put them in the range 1.6K to 3.3K.
+Some MPU accelerometer modules include pull-ups, but some are too large at 10K and must be changed or supplemented by smaller parallel resistors to put the total combined pull-up of both SCL and SDA lines in the range 1.6K to 3.3K.

 ### Mounting the accelerometer